Close

 inventorypartnerdomain=programmerA.com

-The ads.txt specification specifies that whilst the records in an ads.txt file must follow the defined structure, the basic formatting of the file is not strict.
-For example, the presence or lack of spaces around the comma delimiters, and the presence of white-space between records will not affect how the ads.txt file is crawled.
-The text file can be created just like any other text file, using any text editor, on any computer operating system.
+The ads.txt specification specification requires that the records in an ads.txt file follow a defined structure, but the formatting of the file itself is not strict.
+This means that the presence or absence of spaces around comma delimiters, as well as white-space between records, will not affect how the ads.txt file is crawled.
+The file can be created using any text editor, on any computer operating system, just like any other text file.

 Errors